 The Company built and improved on the legal person governance structure, ensuring that such entities as the general shareholders' meeting, the Board of Directors, the Board of Supervisors and senior management were operating legitimately and internal control was effectively implemented.
 The Board of Directors was responsible for establishing and implementing an effective internal control system.
 The Audit and Related Party Transaction Control Committee set up under the Board of Directors was responsible for supervising the effective implementation of the internal control of the Company.
-The Board of Directors and senior management.
+The Board of Supervisors was responsible for supervising the carrying out of internal control duties by the Board of Directors and senior management.
 Senior management was responsible for formulating internal control systems, for monitoring and assessing the adequacy and validity of the internal control system, as well as making a report of the relevant situation to the Board of Directors.
-The Internal Control Committee of the head office was responsible for carrying out the resolution request of the Board of Directors and its committees as regards internal control, and organizing and coordinating the establishment and implementation of the internal control system.
+The Internal Control Committee of the head office was responsible for carrying out the resolution request of the Board of Directors and its committees as regards internal control, and organizing and coordinating the establishment and implementation of the internal control system of the Company, monitoring and reporting on the operating condition of the internal control system.